JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 The result of this is the animation shown at the top.

-Flux.jl finds the parameters of the neural network (`p`) which minimize the cost function, i.e. it trains the neural network: it just so happens that the forward pass of the neural network includes solving an ODE.
+Flux finds the parameters of the neural network (`p`) which minimize the cost function, i.e. it trains the neural network: it just so happens that the forward pass of the neural network includes solving an ODE.
 Since our cost function put a penalty whenever the number of